i24ai002/ENFINITY-team-x/README.md

 $ GULLAK is a zero-clutter financial intelligence system

-«⚡ Upload your transaction data → instantly know how much you can safely spend daily.»
+«⚡ Upload your data → instantly know your safe daily spending limit»

 ---